apmucla/270C_Support/README.md

 Files and git repositories to support Math 270C

-Since this repository consists of submodules, after cloning you will need to execute
+Since this repository consists of submodules, after cloning you will need cd (change directory) to the 270C_Support directory and then execute

 git submodule init
 git submodule update

-When this repository changes, in order to pull in updates you will need to execute
+When this repository changes, in order to pull in updates you will need cd (change directory) to the 270C_Support directory and then execute

 git submodule update --recursive --remote